ibm-cloud-docs/vmwaresolutions/services/spp_considerations.md

 Review the following considerations before you install the IBM Spectrum Protect Plus service.

 * Ensure that the CPU and memory in the default cluster of your instance is sufficient for the IBM Spectrum Protect Plus virtual machine.
-* Ensure that the NFS mounts available on the ESXi servers are sufficient based on the version of the ESXi servers.
+* Ensure that the NFS mounts available on the VMware ESXi™ servers are sufficient based on the version of the ESXi servers.

   Instances that are deployed in (or upgraded) to V2.2 or later releases have an `NFS.MaxVolumes` parameter setting in VMware.
 This parameter defines the maximum number of NFS mounts on an ESXi server and can be set to a maximum of 256 that is specific to the version of the ESXi server.
 For more information, see [Increasing the default value that defines the maximum number of NFS mounts on an ESXi/ESX host](https://kb.vmware.com/s/article/2239){:external}.